19hours/sg-statutes/Acts/Employment Act.md

 REST DAYS, HOURS OF WORK, HOLIDAYS AND OTHER CONDITIONS OF SERVICE

-2Section 33, Part IV and section 115 of the Act shall apply to other employees who are in receipt of a salary not exceeding $1,600 a month. —vide S 425/95 wef 1.11.95
+2Section 33 and Part IV of the Act shall apply to employees (other than workmen) who are in receipt of a salary not exceeding $1,600 a month. —vide S 395/2007 wef 23.7.2007

 ### Application of Part IV to workmen and certain other employees